 It was simply from the desire to change the way we care for elderly members of society and those living with dementia.
 I had been growing increasingly frustrated with the traditional institutional model of care which is segregated and task-driven and doesn’t treat residents as individuals.
 They have little or no independence and are forced into regimented schedules of waking, dressing, eating and sleeping.
 This is simply not the way to live!
 There hadn’t been significant innovations in the industry for decades.
 No other industry would tolerate such inertia, yet aged care is much more important because we are dealing with people’s lives.

-Do you think the current aged care funding model support innovation and opportunity for fresh thinking?
+Do you think the current aged care funding model supports innovation and opportunity for fresh thinking?

 I think we are getting there.
 Certainly, within the last couple of years, there have been some encouraging signs coming from the Federal Government.
 For example, in 2017 it was announced that $34 million in funding grants was to be made available to start-ups and organisations working on innovative services within the aged care space, especially those with dementia care as a key focus.
 The grants were awarded to 42 projects and will cover them until June 2019.
 Now what I don’t know at the present time is whether there will be a new round of funding in the pipeline to further support innovative programmes.